seamussmith/APCSAJavaTemplate/README.md

 Use the `build.ps1` script to build the Java class files.

+Use the `build-jar.ps1` script to build a JAR file.
+(Might not work that well...)

 ### Debugging

 The `launch.json` is already set up for VSCode debugging, so you can start debugging from VSCode immediately.